 English is not widely spoken, and the language barrier can make doing business a tricky task.
 Interpreters are a good solution, though expats will therefore find they’ll need to learn at least basic Lithuanian to get by conversationally.
 The language is also notoriously difficult to learn, but locals are often charmed by foreigners' attempts to use it.

-Expats moving to Lithuania will discover a comparably safe beer- and sport-loving nation.
-It was the first former Soviet state to declare independence from the USSR.
-The country boasts efficient infrastructure and beautiful countryside vistas.
-Lithuanian society is a mix of conservative Catholic viewpoints and a quirky, bohemian youth culture.
+Expats moving to Lithuania will discover a beer-and-sport-loving nation that boasts efficient infrastructure and beautiful countryside vistas.
+Lithuanian society is a mix of conservative Catholic viewpoints and a quirky, Bohemian youth culture.

-The country has a long and distinguished history in education.
+When it comes to the standard of education, Lithuania has a long and distinguished history, and public schooling is free for all citizens and residents.
 There is a wide range of options available, including cathedral, vocational, public and private schools, and homeschooling.
 There are also a number of international schools in the country and their popularity is on the rise.

-State healthcare is free to residents and citizens.
-Although Lithuania's medical staff are highly qualified, the healthcare system is still recovering from Soviet mismanagement.
-It may not meet some expat's standards.
+When it comes to healthcare, Lithuania's medical staff are highly qualified, but the healthcare system is still recovering from Soviet mismanagement.
+That said, state healthcare is free to residents and citizens.
 Private clinics are also available in most cities.